Camdah77/PP3/README.md

   + [Media](#media "Media")

 ## UX

 ### Site Purpose:
-This app allows the user to practise math in a fun and engaging way.
+This app allows the user to practice math in a fun and engaging way.
 The game integrates with the user by asking questions and basing the game plan on its answers.

 ### Site Goal:
 I got the idea for the app when I was sitting with my 13-year-old son's homework in math.
-Every math homework is a struggle and he really doesn't like the subject.
+Every math homework is a struggle and he doesn't like the subject.
-Therefore, I thought, that if I can make an app with customized numbers, it might be more fun.
+Therefore, I thought, that if I could make an app with customized numbers, it might be more fun.

 ### Audience:
 The app is mainly for children and provides clear instructions and user prompts.
 I want to make it easy to understand what they need to do so they get excited about the subject of mathematics

 ### Communication:
  I have added user interactions, such as answering questions and making choices, to create engagement.
-  Different colors makes it easier to read the different challenges.
+  Different colors make it easier to read the different challenges.

 ### Current User Goals:
-The goal is to engage the kid to reach last level with fun challenges and choices.
-Since it is different questions every time - the user can came back to solve new challenges.
+The goal is to engage the kid to reach the final level with fun challenges and choices.
+Since it is different questions every time - the user can come back to solve new challenges.

 ### New User Goals:
 I want to change the view of mathematics and make children find it fun and useful.

 ### Future Goals:
-The app can expand with easy, middle and hard levels.
-The game can also expand with different type of problem such as: geometry and algebra.
+The app can expand to easy, middle, and hard levels.
+The game can also expand with different types of problems such as: geometry and algebra.

 ## Design